lvl99/frontend-es6-browserify-gulp-template/README.md

 files as `.es6` instead of `.js`.
 The benefit is that Babel already supports this naming convention, plus it is explicit as to what the file is, and separates it from third-party vendor files which are 99.9% compiled (and/or minified) ES5 `.js` files.

-## Gulp Config

-There is a `gulpConfig` object in the `package.json` which allows you to configure the build from one central point, however this shouldn't be completely relied on to solve all your build configuration.

-It's probable you may need to extend or modify the `gulpConfig` in the `gulpfile.js`, or you can set or extend each separate task file configs to support your app's specific needs.

-As such, there is 'convention over configuration' at play and the `package.json` based configuration will solve your needs if you have nothing more or less to do than what is included in this template.

 ### Tasks